zeroc-ice/ice-demos/cpp/README.md

 automatically downloaded during build.
 If you have disabled the automatic download of Nuget packages in Visual Studio you need to restore the packages before you build.

-Packages can be restore from "Tools > NuGet Package Manager > Manage NuGet Packages for Solution..." command in Visual Studio.
+Packages can be restored from "Tools > NuGet Package Manager > Manage NuGet Packages for Solution..." command in Visual Studio.

 After restoring the packages select your target configuration: Debug or Release and platform